axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 - `uaxl`

 :::note
-[key-name] mentioned in this exercise could be the key name you used in Exercise 3.
+[key-name] mentioned in this exercise can be the key name you used in Exercise 3.
 The address associated with the key name is funded, and you suppose to have some `satoshi` and `uphoton`.
 :::

-1. Check you have balances on your account
+1. Check that you have balances on your account
 ```bash
 axelard q bank balances $(axelard keys show [key-name] -a)
 ```